kali-mx/BlogContent/LLMNR_POISONING.md

 <img width="700" alt="image3" src="https://user-images.githubusercontent.com/76034874/187060594-9c11fcc1-a4b8-40e7-9104-f4aff787346a.png">

-### and very quickly responder intercepts a response including the username and password hash:
+### Responder intercepts a response including the username and password hash:
 ![image](https://user-images.githubusercontent.com/76034874/186996305-77a429b1-3581-4f19-bb16-8e0246bcbaf8.png)

 ### My go-to hash identifier tool is `nth` (apt install name-that-hash).
 Bonus: it tells us the mode to use in hashcat and JTR.